thesuhas/Covid19-India-Discord-Bot/docs/README.md

 The source code for the bot with COVID-19 statistics of India

+Invite the bot to your discord server with [this link](https://bit.ly/covid-india-bot) You can send suggestions and feedback to covidindiabot@gmail.com

 Download the required modules by using the following command:

 `pip3 install -r requirements.txt`